• Skip to primary navigation

 How to make sandwich rolls from scratch

-A perfect sandwich roll, with a crusty exterior and a soft interior that does not crumble.
+A perfect sandwich roll that has a crusty exterior, and a soft interior that doesn’t crumble.
 Seems difficult, right?
 Let me tell you that it’s far, far from it.

 You’ll need bread flour for this recipe.
-You can, by all means, bake these rolls with all-purpose flour, but the final structure will be a bit affected.
-I have already baked them using all-purpose, and they were still much better than store-bought rolls.
+You can, by all means, bake these rolls with all-purpose flour, but the final structure will not be the same.
+I have, however, already baked them using all-purpose, and they were still much better than store-bought rolls.
 So if you don’t mind, or if all-purpose is all you have at the moment, go for it!

 Also, don’t forget to check if the yeast you’re using is instant/quick-rise yeast.
 If you’re using active dry yeast, you might need to proof it.